mampfes/ha_epex_spot/README.md

    [ENTSO‑E](https://transparency.entsoe.eu/) operates a Transparency Platform providing a RESTful API for electricity market data (prices, load forecasts, generation, cross-border flows, etc.).
 An API token is required ([How to get security token?](https://transparencyplatform.zendesk.com/hc/en-us/articles/12845911031188-How-to-get-security-token)).

 7. Energy-Charts (Fraunhofer ISE)
-   [Energy-Charts](https://energy-charts.info) provides a publicly accessible API real-time electricity market prices for many European bidding zones.
+   [Energy-Charts](https://energy-charts.info) provides a publicly accessible API offering real-time electricity market prices for many European bidding zones.
    No registration or API token is required.

 If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_epex_spot).